 …or getting petrified watching sabong (cockfighting) where two gladiator-like roosters pit against each other for men to gamble on.
 Like a prized possession, the inferior and dead cock is handed over to the winning master for consumption; while the victorious one lives as it gets ready for another match.

 “When a Filipino’s house catches fire, he first rescues his gamecock, then his wife and then his kids.”

 A rather sarcastic proverb indeed, but it does reveal how cockfighting is revered mostly by Filipino men in the country’s rural side.
 If you want to know more about this fascinating cultural sport of ours, I suggest this comprehensive read.

 Mahal has been constantly amused to see how Catholic churches in the Philippines get a full house, like this one here.
-Few hours away before midnight strikes for a new year, this quaint communal church is so full that others had to remain standing, within or nearly outside the church’s ground, in an almost 3-hour long ceremony.
-It’s indeed amongst the dozen scenes that reflects Filipino’s religiosity.
+A few hours away before midnight strikes for a new year, this quaint communal church is so full that others had to remain standing, within or nearly outside the church’s ground, in an almost 3-hour long ceremony.
+It’s indeed amongst the dozen scenes that reflect Filipino’s religiosity.